KilledByAPixel/LittleJS/README.md

 In order to load files like images you will need to run a small web server like http-server on npm.
 I recommend an editor that does this for me automatically like [Visual Studio Code](https://code.visualstudio.com/) with the [Live Server plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

-To startup LittleJS, you must create 5 functions and pass them to engineInit.
-A canvas will automatically be created and added to the document.

-- Init - called only once after the engine starts up to setup the game
-- Update - called every frame at 60 frames per second to handle input and update the game state
-- Update Post - called every frame after physics and objects are updated, usually not needed
-- Render - called before objects are rendered, draw anything that appears behind objects
-- Render Post - called after objects are rendered, draw hud and post processing

 ## Tutorial

 - [Breakout Tutorial](https://github.com/KilledByAPixel/LittleJS/blob/main/examples/breakoutTutorial) - Shows how to make a simple game from scatch with LittleJS.